formkit/docs-content/advanced/custom-inputs.md

   type: 'input',
   // Schema to render (schema object or function that returns an object)
   schema: [],
-  // A Vue component to render (use schema _OR_ component but not both)
+  // A Vue component to render (use schema _OR_ component, but not both)
   component: YourComponent,
   // (optional) Input specific props the <FormKit> component should accept.
-  // should be an array of cameCase strings
+  // should be an array of camelCase strings
   props: ['fooBar'],
   // (optional) Array of functions that receive the node.
   features: []